JacksonK52/Voice-Operation/README.md

 ### Run

+   Open the Ready folder.
 Double click on the downloaded .vbs file.

+### To run at start up

+   To run the code at start up goto
+    C:\ > Users > userName > AppData > Roaming > Microsoft > Windows > Start Menu > Programs > Startup
+   Past the code inside the startup folder.
+Next time you startup your PC it will run the code.
+   Note that some of the file are hidden so dont forget to check show hidden file.

 ### Contribution

    You can contribute you code at jacksonkonjengbam@hotmail.com

 For more information on what we are doing here please got to description